oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

-    If this is the first time you are running FastEmbed then you may see the following.
+    If this is the first time you are running FastEmbed, you may see the following.
 If you do not see any libraries downloaded, there is nothing to worry about.

     ![Lab 3 Task 5 Step 2](images/python030502.png)